web-platform-tests/rfcs/rfcs/reftest_simplification.md

 In rough principle, we load everything with `<link rel=match>`/`<link rel=mismatch>` into a directed graph (with URLs as vertices, `match`/`mismatch` as edges), and then make every source node (i.e., a node with no incoming edges) into a "test".

 From each test, we enumerate all possible walks from the source node with either no repeating nodes and ending at a sink node (i.e., a node with no outgoing edges), or ending at the first repeated node.
+Each walk becomes a sequence of ANDs, and at least one walk must be satisfied for the test to pass.

-In reality, we have very little complexity within the graph, as of [37e794f690](https://github.com/web-platform-tests/wpt/tree/37e794f69091ffed1dfa7399a3ef154125fddda9): we have 14954 tests, and only 219 are more complex than a simple two page comparison.
+In reality, we have very little complexity within the graph, as of [a12f37b6a0](https://github.com/web-platform-tests/wpt/tree/a12f37b6a04bdbde0902b0fc36b6a46f4782bd06): we have 15905 tests, and only 253 are more complex than a simple two page comparison.

-Of those 219:
+Of those 253:
- * 111 just have alternates at the top level (the basic OR case),
+ * 118 just have alternates at the top level (the basic OR case),
- * 55 are trails with no repeating vertices (the basic AND case),
+ * 132 are just trails (the basic AND case),
- * 48 are trails ending in a cycle (still a basic AND),
- * leaving us with 5 more complex cases (which mix AND and OR).
+ * leaving us with 3 more complex cases (which mix AND and OR).

-These five more complex cases are given [here](https://gist.github.com/gsnedders/7874fe11acd1dc8eaacb7448db8ca690).
-All but one of these are `css-transforms` that have been known to be broken for years and are quite clearly bogus (many pass conditions are subsets of one another!).
-The only other example is `/css/CSS2/text/text-indent-wrap-001.xht`, which must be \[(not) equal to `/css/CSS2/text/text-indent-wrap-001-notref-block-margin.xht`] OR \[equal to `/css/CSS2/text/text-indent-wrap-001-ref-inline-margin.xht` AND `/css/CSS2/text/text-indent-wrap-001-ref-float.xht`].
-Looking at the individual tests, it appears that all of these are mistaking multiple links as conjunctions, and all of these should be simple chains rather than alternates; [#15523](https://github.com/web-platform-tests/wpt/pull/15523) does this.
-(This also makes me suspicious as to how many of the 111 tests we have with alternates make a similar mistake, and whether we can make this clearer.)

-We also have a number of "tests" which aren't actually found in the manifest, because we have a cycle of "tests" (and therefore we have no source node among them); these are given [here](https://gist.github.com/gsnedders/ce17e7df69ee89ce471d5a553b826dd2).
-Note that the majority of these are tracked in [#5294](https://github.com/web-platform-tests/wpt/issues/5492) and fixed in [#15523](https://github.com/web-platform-tests/wpt/pull/15523), and the rest are broken `/infrastructure` tests that are meant to test for support of cycles.
+However, notably our definition of how we define the pass condition differs from what the [CSS WG had documented for their testsuite](https://wiki.csswg.org/test/format#reference-links) originally defined (in 2011), which the WPT behaviour was originally meant to match.

+This behaviour is that if there is at least one `<link rel=match>` at least one must match, and all `<link rel=mismatch>` must match.

+Of the 118 tests we detect as OR under our current logic, but [85 of these](https://gist.github.com/gsnedders/2ee57070569e177d973a6736f7d278bb#file-only_or_mixed_eq_cond-txt) have a combination of both match and mismatch, which is likely a bug under our current logic, and looking at a mostly random subset of these, it appears that the intention was the CSS WG documented behaviour.

+There are also [7 tests](https://gist.github.com/gsnedders/2ee57070569e177d973a6736f7d278bb#file-only_or_mismatch-txt) that have multiple mismatches; again it appears like the intention was the CSS WG documented behaviour.
+In both categories, all of these are within `/css`, and  most of these tests predate WPT's manifest generation, so were just following the documented CSS WG behaviour.

 ### Proposal

 This RFC contains a number of proposals, given below:

-#### Test Detection

-With the current logic, we need to process every changed file in the repository before running a single given path, as we need to recompute the reftest graph to determine whether that path is still a source node in the graph.
-This current behaviour also sometimes causes confusion from users when files they believe to be tests do not appear in the results.

-While purely judging whether or not something is a test from the path (presumably with [`not name_is_reference`](https://github.com/web-platform-tests/wpt/blob/6111e21ca42dea24a07df1acfbed78769a415b5b/tools/manifest/sourcefile.py#L335)) will lead to redundant tests (e.g, `test-001.html == test-002.html == test-ref.html` will now lead to two tests), this matches user expectations more clearly and makes it possible to do partial manifest updates for reftests.

-#### Valid Graphs

-It becomes much easier to explain why a reftest fails if we have less complexity in what is allowed within the graph.
-Given we have so few complex cases, it seems like we should be able to massively simplify what we allow.

-In short, the proposal is that from a test node:

- * If the out degree of the test node is > 1, then each reachable node from the test node must have an out degree of 0. (i.e., if we have alternates, no reference can have a `<link rel=match>`)
- * If the out degree of the test node is 1, then every reachable node from the test node must have an out degree of ≤ 1. (i.e., if we have conjunctions, it's a simple chain with no alternation)
+It is proposed that we get rid of the references-of-references (i.e., the current AND case) as this is the root of a large amount of implementation complexity and the current behaviour of only source nodes being considered tests has confused a number of users.
+It also requires us to process every file in the repository to update the manifest before we can run a single reftest, which would be desirable to avoid.

+In general, we shall make every file with at least one `<link rel=match>`/`<link rel=mismatch>` into a test; this will introduce new tests for all current references which currently chain onto further references.

+Further, it is proposed that we change the default combinatorial behaviour to the one originally defined by the CSS WG: if there is at least one `<link rel=match>`, at least one must match, and all `<link rel=mismatch>` must match.

+However, due to some people raising concerns about the ability to continue to do more complex AND/OR combinations (@jgraham and @SimonSapin among them), we will also add explicit grouping (into AND) via the `data-reftest-all-group` (Bikeshedding possible!).

+The attribute not-present/empty behaviour will be that described above, for all other groups all match and mismatch must match.
+(Effectively you can view the former case as producing max(1, number of matches) "normal" groups.)

+The test will be considered to pass if any group passes.

 ## Advantages

-* Simplify runner implementations,
+* Avoids needing to create a whole graph to find/execute reftests,
+* Avoids tests disappearing when they are referenced elsewhere in the graph.
 * Makes it simpler to explain failure to users.

 ## Disadvantages

-* Unable to deal with more complex cases that seemingly never appear in the wild but have been occasionally stated that we need.
-* Linting graph structure means following references.
+* Loses the chains of failure when a reference renders incorrectly.